 School shoes, new clothes after the kids’ summer growth spurt, stationery and more should be on offer at this time of year.
 Not the most glamorous of shopping holidays, but one you can count on every year to bring in large, regular profits.
 Because many people will be making repeat purchases the same as they did last year, this retail holiday lends itself to Voice Commerce, when people simply command Alexa or Siri to make the order for them automatically.

 Don’t be scared of this important shopping date!
-Embrace the spooky spirit of the season and customize your web store with creepy decorations.
+Embrace the spooky spirit of the season and customise your web store with creepy decorations.
 Halloween decorations and products are incredibly niche and last for a very short time each year, but they are ubiquitous when they’re around and there are a lot of sales opportunities to take advantage of.

 Cyber week is by far the biggest and busiest online shopping days of the year, at least in 2020.
 It’s the time when every retail brand needs to put on their biggest sales regardless of what they sell.
 Competition is especially fierce, so you need to make special promotions that are particularly attractive to shoppers.
 Comprehensive delivery options from online stores are important, but so is giving customers the option to buy online and pick up in store (Click & Collect).